Perhaps the biggest challenge when hiring a person with disability is educating employees to embrace and recognise their abilities

-So much has been discussed in the media about improving gender diversity in Australian businesses and organisations, but diversity of course comes in many forms.
+So much has been discussed in the media about improving gender diversity in organisations, but diversity of course comes in many forms.

 With the United Nations’ International Day of Persons with Disabilities upon us, on 3rd December, it is important to acknowledge that more than 4.5 million people in Australia have some form physical or non-physical disability.
 That’s one in five people.
 Businesses need to engage with and cater for this demographic and not just to fill an equal opportunities quota but because people with disability are a great asset to your organisation.